telerik/blazor-docs/components/pdfviewer/overview.md

 To use a Telerik PDF Viewer for Blazor:

 1. Add the `TelerikPdfViewer` tag.
-1. Set its `FileData` parameter to a byte array that will hold the PDF file contents.
+1. Set its `Data` parameter to a byte array that will hold the PDF file contents.
 1. Define the component reference via the `@ref` directive.
 You will need it to call the `LoadFile` method to actually display the PDF file in the component.
 1. (optional) Subscribe to the PDF Viewer's `OnOpen` event, if users will be opening files from their local devices.
 The event argument is a `PdfViewerOpenEventArgs` object with a `Files` property.
 Use `Files` in the same way as with the [`OnSelect` event of the FileSelect component]({%slug fileselect-events%}#onselect).
 1. (optional) Set `Width` and `Height` in any [supported CSS unit]({%slug common-features/dimensions%}).